awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-integrating-3rd-party-saml-providers.md

 You must also configure your SAML IdP to provide attributes values for any attributes required in your user pool\.
 Typically, `email` is a required attribute for user pools, in which case the SAML IdP must provide an `email` value \(claim\) in the SAML assertion\.

 **Note**
-Amazon Cognito will not accept an emoji that your IdP passes as an attribute value\.
-You can Base64 encode the emoji to pass it as text, and then decode it in your app\.
+Amazon Cognito doesn't accept 4\-byte UTF\-8 characters \(such as 😐 or 𠮷\) that your IdP passes as an attribute value\.
+You can Base64 encode the character to pass it as text, and then decode it in your app\.
 In the following example, the attribute claim will not be accepted:

 ```